single-cell-data/TileDB-SOMA/reference/SOMADataFrame.md

   be `list(soma_joinid=c(100, 200))` to indicate that values between 100
   and 200, inclusive, can be stored in that column.
 If provided, this sequence must have the same length as `index_column_names`, and the index-column domain will be as specified.
-If omitted entirely, or if `NULL` in a given dimension, the corresponding index-column domain will use an empty range, and data writes after that will fail with “A range was set outside of the current domain”.
-Unless you have a particular reason not to, you should always provide the desired `domain` at create time: this is an optional but strongly recommended parameter.
+Omitting or setting the domain to `NULL` is deprecated.
 See also `change_domain` which allows you to expand the domain after create.

 - `platform_config`: